 Screenshot

-BridgePRS is a trans-ancestry PRS software which improves polygenic risk score analysis in diverse populations.
+BridgePRS is a trans-ancestry PRS software which improves polygenic risk score analysis in under-represented target populations by combining summary statistics from under-represented target populations (e.g. Africans) with those from a powerful GWAS (e.g. Europeans).

 Background

-• Genome wide association studies (GWAS) involve analyzing the genomes of a larger group of individuals.
-This involves looking screening millions of genetic variants (SNP) for association with a particular trait.
+• Genome-wide association studies (GWAS) involve analyzing the genomes of a large group of individuals.

 • For a binary trait (like blue or brown eyes) this involves comparing the frequency of genetic variations in each group to produce an odds-ratio (measure of association) and a p-value to measure the signficance of the realtionship at each SNP.